swionrdhw/m3b-examples/m3b_test_button/README.md

 This is an arduino based code example for the M3B Demo Board to test the mioty signal coverage by sending uplinks to a base station that responds with a downlink containing the signal quality of the uplink.

-This example is intended for the Swissphone M3B Extension with display and GPS module.
+This example is intended for the Swissphone m.RADIO, an M3B extension with display and GPS module.

 It contains three different application modes:
 - Coverage test mode manual: sends mioty uplinks on button press and displays signal quality.
-- Coverage test mode periodic : periodically sends mioty uplinks and manually by button press.
+- Coverage test mode periodic : periodically sends mioty uplinks and manually on button press.
 Displays signal quality on manually triggered uplinks.
 - GPS tracker: periodically sends position.

 ## Getting Started